 Medicare Part B

 Medicare Part B is one of the 3 parts of Original Medicare.
-Part B is your health insurance and it provides coverage for preventative care or medically necessary outpatient medical services.
+Part B is your health insurance and it provides coverage for preventative care or Medically necessary outpatient medical services.

 A medically necessary service is a service or supply that is needed to treat or provide a diagnosis for a medical condition.
 Preventative service is a service that’s conducted in order to prevent an illness or detect it.